urakubo/Dojo-standalone/README.md

 ## How to use:

-1-a.
+1-x.
 Download Dojo_pyinstaller_small.zip on Windows10/64bit, unzip it, and click main.exe to confirm the launch of a small GUI.

-1-b.
+1-y.
 Download all the files on a PC with Python environment.
 Execute "python main.py" to confirm the launch of a small GUI.

 2-a.
-Download a Mojo-style file (e.g. ).
+Download a Dojo/Mojo-style file (e.g. ).

+3-a.
+File -> Open Dojo folder, and specify the Dojo/Mojo-style file.

 2-b.
 Prepare a stack of 2D EM images (tiff/png sequential files) and segmentated images (tiff/png sequential files).

-3. Download the Dojo-standalone.

-4. Select dojo
+3-b.
+File -> Import, and specify the stack of 2D EM images, the segmented images, and a output mojo folder.

 ## A part of many unresolved problems: